Fast Facts: Intervertebral disc disease (IVDD)

 ----Neuropathic pain (abnormal signals from the spinal cord) treatment

 This type of pain is uncommon and usually felt at or below the level of the injury.
 Abnormal signals from the nerves damaged by the SCI feel like mild tinglings to very painful on-fire sensations causing a dog to lick, chew and in some cases chew off a foot, penis, or more tragic lethal damage.
 These abnormal signals explain why a paralyzed dog can feel neuropathic pain in an area that otherwise has no sensation.
 Many different medications are used for neuropathic pain, including antidepressants at low doses, anticonvulsants such as Neurontin (gabapentin), narcotics (morphine, codeine) or NSAIDs.
 Sometimes combinations of drugs work better than a single drug.
 Dog must never be left alone without an e-collar or no-bite collar.
 These symptoms can periodically surface during the dog's lifetime.
-Index

 Veterinarians, all equal?

-As a non-medical person, it's hard to know if your vet has prescribed the best medical treatment.
+As a lay person, it's hard to know if your vet has prescribed the proper medical treatment.
 We tend to trust that we are placing our pets where they will get safe, effective and the most-up-to date procedures.
 As with any profession from your hair stylist, car mechanic to your own doctor, you realize some are better than others.
 Same with vets, some are more personable, smarter, skilled and do more research.

 A general vet can't possibly be as up-to-date on specialized areas as a neurosurgeon can.
 You would not go to your own general doctor for brain surgery, you'd be referred to a specialist, a neurosurgeon.
 If at anytime you question something, or just don't feel right, seek a second opinion, consult with a specialist, do your own research on the Internet, communicate with support groups who've been there/ done that.
 Be an educated consumer so you understand what your vet is saying and ask good questions, your pet so depends on you!
+Join DodgersList for education and support.

 Comments from a vet's perpective: